Convention of Pardo

+The terms included compensation for alleged commercial losses incurred by British and Spanish merchants, and a Commission to settle boundaries in North America between Spanish Florida and the recently established British Province of Georgia.

 Background

-In the 18th century, wars were often fought over commercial issues, due to the then dominant economic theory of mercantilism.
-This viewed trade as a finite resource, so if one country increased its share, it must be at the expense of others.

-The 1713 Treaty of Utrecht ending the War of the Spanish Succession included commercial provisions allowing Britain to trade directly with New Spain.
-They included the Asiento de Negros, a monopoly to supply 5,000 slaves a year to its colonies in the Americas and the Navio de Permiso, permitting British ships to sell 1,000 tons of goods in Porto Bello and Veracruz.
-However, these turned out to be relatively unprofitable and have been described as a 'commercial illusion'; between 1717 to 1733, the British sent only eight ships to the Americas.
+The terms of the Treaty of Utrecht that ended the War of the Spanish Succession in 1713 gave Britain a number of commercial concessions.
+These included access to closely guarded markets in Spanish America, namely the Asiento de Negros, a monopoly to supply 5,000 slaves a year, and the Navío de Permiso, permitting British ships to sell 1,000 tons of goods in Portobelo, Colón and Veracruz.
+In reality, these were rarely used, the real profits coming from smuggled goods that evaded customs duties, with demand from Spanish colonists creating a large black market.

-The real profits came from smuggled goods that evaded customs duties, with demand from Spanish colonists creating a large black market.
-Accepting it could not be stopped, the Spanish authorities used it as an informal instrument of policy.
+Accepting smuggling could not be stopped, the Spanish used it as an instrument of policy.
 During the 1727 to 1729 Anglo-Spanish War, French ships carrying contraband were let through, while British ships were stopped.

-The British accepted the occasional confiscation of ships and goods as part of the cost of business but were concerned by the prospect of being replaced by the French.
-These were heightened by the 1733 Pacte de Famille between Louis XV and his uncle Philip V, indicating greater alignment between France and Spain.
+While the British accepted the occasional confiscation as part of the cost of doing business, they were concerned at being permanently replaced by the French.
+This increased following the 1733 Pacte de Famille between Louis XV of France and his uncle Philip V of Spain.

-The 1729 Treaty of Seville allowed the Spanish to board British vessels trading with New Spain; in 1731, Robert Jenkins, captain of the Rebecca, claimed a coast guard officer severed his ear.
-The legend this was later exhibited to the House of Commons has no basis in fact and the incident forgotten with the easing of restrictions in 1732.

-The establishment of the British colony of Georgia in early 1733 increased tension, since it appeared to threaten Spanish Florida, vital for protecting trade between mainland Spain and its colonies.
+The Treaty of Seville (1729) allowed the Guarda costa to search British vessels trading with Spanish colonies.
+During one such inspection in 1731, Robert Jenkins claimed his ear had been cut off, an incident forgotten as restrictions eased in 1732.
+However, the establishment of the British Province of Georgia in early 1733 appeared to threaten Spanish Florida, vital for protecting trade between mainland Spain and its colonies.
 A second round of 'depredations' in 1738 led to demands for compensation, British newsletters and pamphlets presenting them as inspired by France.
 This placed political pressure on Robert Walpole, the long-serving British Prime Minister, to reach a satisfactory deal.

 Negotiations

-Delegates from both sides met at the El Pardo palace in Madrid from late 1738.
+Delegates from both sides met at the Royal Palace of El Pardo in Madrid from late 1738.
 By January 1739, they had drawn up a basic agreement.
 The British had initially demanded £200,000 in compensation but ultimately accepted just £95,000.
 Spain originally demanded unlimited rights to search vessels, but this was eventually restricted to those in Spanish waters.

 In return, the British South Sea Company would pay Philip V of Spain £68,000 to settle his share of proceeds from the Asiento de Negros and a Boundary Commission established to settle borders between Georgia and Florida.
 The chief British negotiator Sir Benjamin Keene felt this was a good deal and signed on 14 January.